Young Film Academy

-The Young Film Academy (YFA), based in London, is an English educational institution and the educational sister company to Magma Pictures.
+The Young Film Academy (YFA), based in London, is an English educational institution and the sister company to Magma Pictures.
 The academy is the UK's leading provider of practical filmmaking programs to young people aged 8–18.
 YFA works with over 80 of the UK's leading independent and state schools with their flagship programs, the "One Day Film School".
 YFA is also the workshop provider for UK arts festivals, including the Guardian Hay Festival and The Edinburgh International Film Festival, The Minghella Film Festival, The High Tide Festival, and the Barbican's London Children's Film Festival.

 History

 Directors James Walker (writer/filmmaker) and Ed Boase co-founded Young Film Academy in 2004.
 Today, Young Film Academy (YFA) provides to young people aged 6–19 filmmaking courses, school filmmaking programs, community filmmaking projects, filmmaking outreach events, and kids' film parties.

 Based in London, YFA also works internationally to help over 7,500 young people each year complete their first digital films, including West End-premiered movies and curriculum-linked film projects in schools.

 Young Film Academy is a hub partner in the British Film Institute (BFI) Film Academy Network helping to find top UK emerging talent.
 YFA designs and delivers educational film projects for the UKʼs largest arts institutions but also helps small groups of kids who just want to make movies as a hobby or host filmmaking parties at home.

+In 2025, YFA partnered with EE and the British Academy of Film and Television Arts (BAFTA) to deliver Set the Stage, a hands-on experience in film production and an insight into the screen industries for young and aspiring filmmakers.
+The initiative brought together 16 teenage participants who collaborated to produce a short film under the mentorship of industry professionals, including BAFTA-nominated actor Daisy Edgar-Jones and David Jonsson, winner of the EE Rising Star Award in 2025.
+YFA delivered the practical components of the programme.
+The project was designed to encourage young people to apply skills developed through digital media, gaming and technology to filmmaking, demonstrating potential career pathways within the creative industries.